Scottish cranachan with raspberries has to be one of the quickest desserts to make.

 - It is easy to get distracted when whipping cream as it seems to take forever and then suddenly thickens.
 If you have taken it too far, and it is very stiff or becomes grainy you may be able to rescue it.
 Add a tablespoon of unwhipped cream to slacken the mixture and repeat until the cream is the right consistency.

-Stir in the honey and whiskey if using.
+Stir in the honey and whisky if using.

 Fold in the toasted oats.